 - calling law enforcement.5

-Note that an alleged victim of false imprisonment can file a civil lawsuit against the offender as unlawful imprisonment is an intentional tort under Arizona law.
+An alleged victim of false imprisonment can file a civil lawsuit against the offender as unlawful imprisonment is an intentional tort under Arizona law.
 A person can file this lawsuit even if the offender faces a criminal charge for the act.

 2. Are there defenses to ARS 13-1303?

-Criminal defense lawyers draw upon several legal strategies to help defendants challenge criminal charges under this statute.
+Criminal defense lawyers draw upon several strategies to help defendants challenge criminal charges under this statute.
 Three common ones include a lawyer showing that the accused:

 - acted without knowledge.